wolfswolke/aniworld_scraper/readme.md

 * Change anime_name in start_app to your anime name (Format -> see URL of the anime)
 * INFO: GUtils is a self writen library.
 I used it here as a Logging handler.
 If you don't trust me remove all logger.X and replace them with print.
-* If you now start the start_app.py a small chrome window will open everytime it finds a Episode.
+* If you now start the start_app.py a small Chrome window will open everytime it finds an Episode.
 This is for the Google Captcha!
-* If the Captcha aperas please solve it.
+* If the Captcha operas please solve it.
 If you close the window you have to restart the application.

+## Overrides
+* season_override: Specify which season to Download.
+0 is the Default and will download all Seasons.
+* ddos_protection_calc: How many episodes to download before waiting 60 seconds.
+Default 5.

 ## Feedback
 * Discord: ZKWolf#1926